meithan/AoC23/README.md

 Not difficult but a bit tedious, as coming up with the rules to correctly evaluate a hand is a bit complicated when jokers are involved.

 The evaluation is based on counting the number of repetitions of each card in the hand, and then checking whether enough repetitions occur for each hand type.
-For instance, a five of a kind requires that a card (any card) repeats 5 times, while a full house requires that a card repeats 3 times while another one repeats 2 times.
+The `counts` array holds the result: it's a list of numbers that has the repetition counts (of 2 or more of the same card) for each different type of card in the hand.
+So 'AAAAA' would yield only `[5]`, while 'AAQQ3' would yield `[2,2]` (note the 2 is repeated, because two different cards are each repeated two times).

 With jokers (wildcards) the approach is the same, but it took me a while to get the correct set of rules.